Back to journal

 You cannot out-train a protein deficit.
-After 55, what you eat directly determines whether your training produces results.
+What you eat decides whether your training actually turns into strength and muscle.

 Key takeaways

-1. Adults over 55 need 50-70% more protein than the standard recommended intake to maintain muscle mass.
-2. Inadequate nutrition is the primary reason many older adults do not see results from exercise programmes.
-3. When nutrition and training are coordinated, results improve measurably within 8-12 weeks.
+1. Active older adults need meaningfully more protein than the standard recommended intake to maintain muscle mass.
+2. Inadequate nutrition is one of the most common reasons people train consistently and still see little change.
+3. When eating and training are aligned, results tend to show within 8 to 12 weeks.

 The protein problem

 The current UK recommended daily allowance for protein is 0.8 grams per kilogram of bodyweight.
-This was designed to prevent deficiency.
-It was not designed to maintain strength, bone density, or muscle mass in adults over 55.
-A position paper from the PROT-AGE study group, published in the Journal of the American Medical Directors Association, recommends 1.0 to 1.2g per kg for healthy older adults, and 1.2 to 1.5g per kg for those who are exercising regularly or recovering from illness (Bauer et al., JAMDA, 2013).
-For a 70kg person, that is the difference between 56 grams and 105 grams per day.
-Most people over 55 are eating closer to the lower number.
+That figure was set to prevent deficiency.
+It was never meant to maintain strength, bone density or muscle in adults who are training, or who are simply getting older.
+A position paper from the PROT-AGE study group, published in the Journal of the American Medical Directors Association, recommends 1.0 to 1.2g per kg for healthy older adults, and 1.2 to 1.5g per kg for those exercising regularly or recovering from illness (Bauer et al., 2013).
+For a 70kg person, that is the difference between roughly 56 grams and 105 grams a day.
+Most people in this group are eating closer to the lower number, often without realising it.

-What happens when nutrition and training are disconnected
+What happens when eating and training are disconnected

-Your strength coach programmes resistance training three times per week.
-Your muscles are being stimulated to grow.
-But if you are not eating enough protein, the raw material for muscle repair is not there.
-A 2012 study at McMaster University found that older adults who combined resistance training with increased protein intake gained significantly more lean mass and lost more fat mass than those who trained with their usual diet (Churchward-Venne et al., AJCN, 2012).
-Our nutritionist Emma explains: "I see this pattern constantly.
-Someone trains hard three days a week and eats well in a general sense.
-But when we actually measure their protein intake, they are getting 50 to 60 grams a day.
-Their muscles are being asked to adapt without the fuel to do it."
+You train three times a week.
+Your muscles are being stimulated to adapt.
+But if the protein is not there, the raw material for repair is missing, and the adaptation stalls.
+A 2012 study at McMaster University found that older adults who combined resistance training with increased protein intake gained significantly more lean mass and lost more fat than those who trained on their usual diet (Churchward-Venne et al., 2012).
+It is a pattern that shows up again and again.
+Someone trains hard and eats well in a loose, general sense.
+Then you actually count the protein and it comes to 50 or 60 grams a day.
+The body is being asked to rebuild without enough of what it rebuilds from.

 Beyond protein: inflammation and recovery

-Nutrition affects recovery in ways most people do not consider.
-Omega-3 fatty acids (from oily fish, walnuts, and flaxseed) have been shown to reduce exercise-induced inflammation and improve joint comfort.
-A 2019 systematic review in the British Journal of Sports Medicine found that omega-3 supplementation reduced markers of muscle damage after exercise (Philpott et al., BJSM, 2019).
-Vitamin D plays a direct role in muscle function.
-Deficiency is common in adults over 55 in the UK, particularly during winter.
-A 2019 review found that vitamin D supplementation improved muscle strength in deficient older adults (Wyon et al., Journal of Science and Medicine in Sport, 2019).
+Nutrition shapes recovery in ways that are easy to overlook.
+Omega-3 fatty acids, from oily fish, walnuts and flaxseed, have been shown to reduce exercise-induced inflammation and improve joint comfort.
+A 2019 systematic review in the British Journal of Sports Medicine found that omega-3 supplementation reduced markers of muscle damage after exercise (Philpott et al., 2019).
+Vitamin D plays a direct role in muscle function, and deficiency is common in the UK, particularly through winter.
+A 2019 review found that vitamin D supplementation improved muscle strength in deficient older adults (Wyon et al., 2019).

 What you can do today